 If you're a person who needs bacon or sausage alongside their french toast, love a sweet and savory monte cristo or croque madame, or are completely obsessed with chicken and waffles doused in maple syrup... raise your hand with me because we need to be friends.

-A honey butter chicken biscuit sandwich is a southern comfort food classic that really just became mainstream...all because of your local fast food joint.
+Honey butter chicken biscuit breakfast sandwiches really just became mainstream...all because of your local fast food joint.
 Looking at you, Wendy's and Whataburger.

-These homemade honey butter chicken biscuits are a brunch must have, in my opinion.
-Juicy buttermilk-marinated fried chicken thighs with crispy, craggy, golden crust drizzled with salted honey butter and sandwiched between a fluffy, honey-infused, flaky buttermilk biscuit.
+Juicy buttermilk-marinated fried chicken thighs with crispy, craggy, golden brown crust drizzled with salted honey butter and sandwiched between a fluffy, honey-infused, flaky buttermilk biscuit.

 This post may contain Affiliate Links.
 Please see my Full Disclosure Policy for more details.